verokoles/readme-generator/README.md

   [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-  > ## This project used mainly NODE.js to generate a professional markdown file in the command line using command: 'node index'
+  > ## Using the command line, a user can type 'node index' to generate a series of questions and input the answers that will generate a README.md file.

    ## Table of Contents::mag:
    1. [ Installation ](#installation)